Bliss Submission Guidelines

 Specifically, we want:

-- Clean to Medium heat level.
+• Clean heat level.
 Bliss books have lots of sexual tension, but closed-door (or no) sex scenes.
-Red-Hot Bliss books have 1-2 sex scenes.

 Having trouble deciding which imprint to submit your story?

 The differences between Lovestruck and Bliss are: tone and setting.
 Bliss romances take place in small towns, include family and friends, and a flirty tone.
 Lovestruck stories are focused on finding love in more urban settings, the tone is edgier, and the heat level is higher.

 The difference between Indulgence and Bliss is the hero.
 Indulgence heroes are fantasy men who have wealth and power and know how to wield it.
 Bliss heroes are the guys you meet in real life.
 Indulgence heroes are always alpha—Bliss heroes can be alpha, but beta is great, too!

 The difference between Brazen and Bliss is heat!
 In Brazen, the sexual interaction is the gravitational force that brings the characters to true love.
 In a Bliss, the sexual attraction is not the focus, but rather a result.
 Bliss has closed-door sex scenes.

 • Manuscripts should be between 45k-65K words in length.
 Unless you are an established category romance author querying on proposal, manuscripts must be complete prior to submission.
 Proposals should include at least the first two chapters.